-Dear Mr. Hunter:
+Dear Ms. Yonco-Haines:

-On May 31, 2018, the Federal Election Commission ("Commission") notified your client of a complaint alleging violations of certain sections of the Federal Election Campaign Act of 1971, as amended (the "Act").
-On July 26, 2018, based upon the information contained in the complaint and information provided by respondents, the Commission found no reason to believe allegations that Mediacom Communications Corporation violated provisions of the Act.
-The Commission then closed its file in this matter.
+The Federal Election Commission reviewed the allegations in your complaint received on May 23, 2018.
+On July 26, 2018, based upon the information provided in the complaint, and information provided by the respondents, the Commission decided to exercise its prosecutorial discretion to dismiss the allegations as to O'Donnell for Congress and Thomas Weddell in his official capacity as treasurer, Maxwell Security Group LLC, and Cameo Hills Ltd., to find no reason to believe the allegations as to Mediacom Communications Corporation, Dana Distributors, Inc., and Dutchess Manor, Inc., and to close its file in this matter.
+Accordingly, the Commission closed its file in this matter on July 26, 2018.
 A copy of the Factual and Legal Analysis, which more fully explains the basis for the Commission's decision, is enclosed.

 Documents related to the case will be placed on the public record within 30 days.
 See Statement of Policy Regarding Disclosure of Closed Enforcement and Related Files, 68 Fed.
 Reg.
 70,426 (Dec.
 18, 2003) and Statement of Policy Regarding Placing First General Counsel's Reports on the Public Record, 74 Fed.
 Reg.
 66132 (Dec.
 14, 2009).
-If you have any questions, please contact Kristina Portner, the attorney assigned to this matter, at (202) 694-1518.